 How To Deal With a Defective Medical Device

 Whether your physician has diagnosed you with a complication related to a defective medical device, you believe that you are currently experiencing a complication due to a defective medical device, or you simply fear that you are at risk, you should also immediately contact a qualified medical device attorney.
-Time is of the essence, not just as it relates to your health, but also your ability to file a lawsuit against the device’s manufacturer.
+Above all, time is of the essence for your ability to file a lawsuit against the device’s manufacturer.

-In some states, the deadline to file a lawsuit, called the statute of limitations, is as short as one year from when you were injured by a defective medical device; in other states, the deadline is two or more years.
+The deadline to file a lawsuit can range as short as one year from the date you sustained injuries; in other states, the deadline is two or more years.
 This sounds straightforward enough, but when does the “clock” start to “tick”?
 This seemingly simple question can have a very complicated answer, and the analysis varies greatly from state-to-state.
-This is just one of many reasons that you must consult with an experienced medical device attorney as soon as you believe you have a potential claim.
+This is just one of many reasons that you must consult with an experienced medical device attorney.

 In conclusion, medical device litigation is nuanced and complex.
 It’s vital that you hire a law firm with the experience required to successfully navigate a medical device lawsuit.
 Attorney Jim Perdue, Jr. obtained a $27.6 million verdict in Florida against Boston Scientific Corp related to defective transvaginal mesh products, which was listed as one of the largest product liability verdicts of 2014 by the National Law Journal.

 PERDUE & KIDD has successfully represented—and continues to successfully represent—individuals across the country that have been injured by various defective medical devices and pharmaceutical products.
 Above all, if you believe that you have a defective medical device implanted in your body or have used a dangerous pharmaceutical product, call PERDUE & KIDD today because change only happens if you speak-up.